Safety and Security

 A list of restricted countries/regions can be found here.

-Students who wish to travel to a country included on the restricted travel site list referenced above must submit a “Request for Exception to Travel” to SARAC for review.
-Please see the Student International Travel Policy for details and forms.
+Students who wish to travel to a location included on the restricted travel list or faculty/ staff leading a group of students to a location included on the restricted travel list must submit the appropriate form for “Request for Exception to Travel” to SARAC for review.
+Please see the Student International Travel Policy for details and forms.back to top

 Criteria for Suspension or Cancellation